pluralsight/guides/draft/other/push-notifications-with-firebase-cloud-messaging/article.md

 <img src="https://docs.centroida.co/wp-content/uploads/2017/05/postman_body-1.png" alt="" width="967" height="283" class="alignnone size-full wp-image-754" />

-In the body of your request you need to specify the to field in order to send a notification to the targeted device.
-It's value is the fore-mentioned Firebase token that your device obtains in MyFirebaseInstanceIDService.
+In the body of your request you need to specify the "<b>to</b>" field in order to send a notification to the targeted device.
+It's value is the fore-mentioned <b>Firebase token</b> that your device obtains in MyFirebaseInstanceIDService.
 You can retrieve it from the log message or directly from the shared preferences.
 In the data payload you can specify all kinds of key-value pairs that would suit your application needs.

 Now that we can send and test notifications, let's make them fancier.
 First let's add a click functionality for the notification: